Roasted Beet and Quinoa Salad

 Juice from 1 lemon

-1) Rub the halved beets with oil.
-Wrap in foil and roast in the oven about 40 minutes (I like mine cooked but still firm)
+1) Peel the beets and cut them in half.
+Rub each beet half with canola oil.
+Wrap in foil and roast in the oven about 35-40 minutes (I like mine cooked but firm).
+Once cooked, unwrap, let cool a little, and chop into small cubes.

-2) Whisk together lemon juice, oil, basil, salt and pepper
+3) Whisk together the lemon juice, oil, salt and pepper.
+Set aside.

 Submitted by Brooke Bulloch, RD